cmcqueen/cobs-python/README.txt

 Consistent Overhead Byte Stuffing/Reduced (COBS/R)
 --------------------------------------------------

-A modification of COBS is also provided, which I'm calling "COBS/Reduced" (COBS/R), in the ``cobsr`` module.
+A modification of COBS, which I'm calling "COBS/Reduced" (COBS/R), is also provided in the ``cobsr`` module.
 Its purpose is to save one byte from the encoded form in some cases.
 Plain COBS encoding always has a +1 byte encoding overhead.
 COBS/R can sometimes avoid the +1 byte, which can be a useful savings if it is mostly small messages that are being encoded.